Although the Poconos are a well-known vacation destination, few anglers are aware of Pocono Creek.

 Trip Planning Tips

-The nearest airport to Pocono Creek is Lehigh Valley International Airport, which is about forty minutes away from your destination.
-Wilkes-Barre/Scranton International Airport is also another viable option, as it is less than an hour away from the Creek.
+The nearest airport to Pocono Creek is Lehigh Valley International Airport, about forty minutes from your destination.
+Wilkes-Barre/Scranton International Airport is another viable option, as it is less than an hour from the Creek.
 However, you can visit any major or municipal airport in Eastern Pennsylvania and arrive at your destination after a few hours of scenic driving.

-If you are looking for cozy lodgings, Pocono Plaza Inn is only a two minute drive from the Creek and offers reasonable rates and an onsite restaurant/bar.
+If you are looking for cozy lodgings, Pocono Plaza Inn is only a two-minute drive from the Creek.
+It offers reasonable rates and an on-site restaurant/bar.

 Because the Poconos are such a popular vacation spot, there are plenty of great local campgrounds to choose from.
-Mountain Vista Campgrounds is a mere twenty minutes away from Pocono Creek and offers many different activities throughout the year, ensuring that no matter when you choose to visit, you are bound to have an excellent time.
+Mountain Vista Campgrounds is a mere twenty minutes away from the creek and offers many different activities throughout the year, ensuring that you will have an excellent time no matter when you visit.

 Looking for more places to fish?
 Visit our DIY Guide to the Best Fly Fishing in Pennsylvania.